pilcrowonpaper/astro-email-password-webauthn/README.md

 pnpm dev
 ```

-## User enumeration
+## Notes

-I do not consider user enumeration to be a real vulnerability so please don't open issues on it.
+- I do not consider user enumeration to be a real vulnerability so please don't open issues on it.
 If you really need to prevent it, just don't use emails.
+- This example does not handle unexpected errors gracefully.
+- There are some major code duplications (specifically for 2FA) to keep the codebase simple.
+- Astro warns about unused functions (`get2FARedirect()`) but this is a bug with the language server.
+- TODO: You may need to rewrite some queries and use transactions to avoid race conditions when using MySQL, Postgres, etc.
+- TODO: Users are not shown their recovery code when they first register their second factor.
+- TODO: Users can delete all their second factors (not an issue security wise).